mzrinsky/Linux-Server-Scripts/README.md

 ### ipset_generate.bash

 This script will generate an ipset from a file of ip addresses.
-It will convert addresses ending in .0 to a /24 and avoid adding any duplicates or addresses which already match.
+It will convert addresses ending in .0 to a /24 and avoid adding any duplicates or addresses which already match the set.

 example: `1.2.3.0` will be converted to `1.2.3.0/24` and `1.2.3.2` would not be added to the set, as it already matches `1.2.3.0/24`.